Prag8855/aab/content/guides/biometric-pictures-in-berlin.md

 The *Fotoautomat* prints 4 to 6 pictures on one paper.
 You do not need to cut them; the *Bürgeramt* and *Ausländerbehörde* have a tool for this.[^0]

+Get your passport photos in advance, not just before your appointment.
+If there is a problem with the photo machine, you must have time to find another one.

 ## Biometric pictures for other countries

 Other countries use different passport picture sizes.
 For example, India uses square pictures.